 eBucks are dining dollars that are tied to specific meal plans. eBucks roll over from Summer Quarter thru the end of the fiscal year (June 30).
 They can be used at any eatery on campus and the Life U Shop.
 Unused eBucks are forfeited.

 If you have any questions contact Eagle Card Services at: firstname.lastname@example.org or visit the webpage https://www.life.edu/campus-life-pages/eagle-card-services/

 In addition to the Library’s designated computers for student use, there are two other computer facilities located within the College of Graduate and Undergraduate Studies in which classes are taught using computers or computer assisted instruction programs.
 There are 60 PC computers within these facilities.
 Each computer facility supports network laser printers for making hardcopy and data projectors for instruction.
 All computer centers are connected by a local area network and support email and the Internet.
 There is access to Blackboard the University’s Course Management System programs, which deliver all university courses on-line from all computers on the campus network.
 Standard software for all student computers includes MS Office.
 Instructors may add specialized instructional software required of their students to complete their class work.
 All computers are protected with virus scan software.
 Policies and definitions on misuse of computers and/or facilities can be found in the Student Handbook.

-Students may register for a locker at any time through out the quarter and will be put on the waiting list until one becomes available.
-Announcements are also posted on the bulletin boards in the student prep areas of Campus C-HOP and C-HOP.
+Students may register for a locker at any time throughout the quarter and will be put on the waiting list until one becomes available.
+Announcements are also displayed on the TV’s located in the student prep areas and in the Campus C-HOP and C-HOP.